GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/attachments-migration.md

 `Version 3.x`

 Giphy attachments are exposed as `ChatMessageDefaultAttachment`.
-Mandatory fields are **optinal** because of `ChatMessageDefaultAttachment` being used for all built-in attachment types.
+Mandatory fields are **optional** because of `ChatMessageDefaultAttachment` being used for all built-in attachment types.

 ```swift
 // Get `.giphy` attachments